halmasieh/Pewlett-Hackard-Analysis/README.md

 3- The least number who are retiring is for manager position and only two people are needed to fill this job.

-4- By viewing the mentorship count per title table at the bottom of the page, the number of eligible employees for the mentorship program is obtained and undoubtedly, Pewllet-Hackard will have to make big decisions for training in different job titles.
+4- By viewing the mentorship count per title table at the bottom of this page, the number of eligible employees for the mentorship program is obtained and undoubtedly, Pewllet-Hackard will have to make big decisions for training in different job titles.
 The company must have a long-term plan to be able to replace these who retire soon.

 5- The Pewllet-Hackard has to be careful of the silver tsunami in order to not face a shortage of employees in different job titles.